A Kiss for the Petals – Remembering How We Met

 Developer: St. Michael’s Girls School | Publisher: MangaGamer | Release Date: 2015 | Genre: Visual Novel | Website: Official Website | Purchase: Steam / MangaGamer

 Risa Azumi, a student at St. Michaels, was instantly captivated when she spotted the new girl, Miya Ayase.
-As luck would have it, Risa finds herself not only in the same class as Miya but also seated right next to her.
+As luck would have it, Risa finds herself in the same class as Miya and seated right next to her.
 However, whereas Risa is very serious about school and her studies, Miya is brilliant enough to find it all a bore.
-Since she is able to get full marks on all her tests effortlessly, Miya takes to skipping class, which is something that Risa, who is also a class representative, finds completely unacceptable.
+Since she can get full marks on all her tests effortlessly, Miya takes to skipping class, which Risa, who is also a class representative, finds completely unacceptable.

-Visually the game looks very nice but sticks to a 4:3 ratio even when played in fullscreen.
+Visually, the game looks very nice, but it sticks to a 4:3 ratio even when played in fullscreen.
 This results in black borders on both sides of the screen.
 Unfortunately, this means that the game doesn’t look quite as nice as titles such as the Nekopara series.
-However, according to series producer, Mi Kara Deta Saba, there is actually a good reason why the widescreen modes are not supported.
-Although the game doesn’t feature any animations, the CGs are very nice and can be viewed from the “Extra” gallery once unlocked.
+However, according to series producer Mi Kara Deta Saba, there is actually a good reason why the widescreen modes are not supported.
+Although the game doesn’t feature animations, the CGs are very nice and can be viewed from the “Extra” gallery once unlocked.
 The Steam version also features achievements as well as trading cards that players can craft into some nice emoticons and backgrounds.

 The soundtrack for Remembering How We Met is very fitting and contains a nice mixture of lighthearted tracks along with a couple more romantic ones.
 There is even a very nice track, Kiss Me With a Smile, with vocals by Moriya Satomi.
 In addition, the game features full Japanese voice acting for both girls.
 After completing the game, all the BGM can also be played from the “Extra” menu.
 The game is built with the Ren’Py visual novel engine, which means the interface will be familiar to most fans of the genre.
 The volume of the background music, sound effects, and voices can all be toggled individually or disabled if preferred, while the text speed can also be adjusted.

-The amount of otome games on Steam has been on the rise lately, so it is good to see some more yuri titles also making an appearance.
+The amount of Otome games on Steam has been on the rise lately, so it is good to see some more Yuri titles also making an appearance.
 Players expecting the more explicit elements of the genre will find Remembering How We Met very tame, but anyone who can appreciate a soft and sweet love story between two girls should check out this game.
-Overall the game is short but sweet, and hopefully, there is enough interest to ensure that other titles in the series also make their English market debut.
+Overall, the game is short but entertaining, and hopefully, there is enough interest to ensure that other titles in the series also make their English market debut.

 System Requirements